colorjs/color-space/README.md

 # Contribute

-Please fork, add space/convertions.
-If you add a space, make sure you have implemented at least to/from _XYZ_ or to/from _RGB_ conversions.
+Please fork, add color spaces/convertions.
+If you add a new space, make sure you have implemented at least to/from _XYZ_ or to/from _RGB_ conversion functions.
 Don’t forget to add a test-case.

 This is meant to be a basic library that can be used by other libraries to wrap color calculations in some cool way.